kettyadoch/terrawatch/README.md

 ![Screenshot 4](screenshots/four.jpg "Screenshot 4")

 Figure 3.
-Screenshot allows enduser to export land cover change insights for Area of Interest of endsuser foruse in their projects, research, policy work, advocacy
+Screenshot allows enduser to export land cover change insights embedded in graphs, text and maps for Area of Interest of endsuser for use in their projects, research, policy work, advocacy